Tuberculosis

 First let's have a quick look at Tuberculosis 101.

-History TB has been present in humans since antiquity.
-The origins of the disease are in the first domestication of cattle.
+TB has been present in humans since antiquity.
+The origins of the disease coincide with the first domestication of cattle.
 Skeletal remains show prehistoric humans (4,000 BC) had TB.

-Around 460 BC, Hippocrates identified Phthisis (a Greek term for consumption) as the most widespread disease of the times, which was almost always fatal.[4]robert koch
+Around 460 BC, Hippocrates identified Phthisis (a Greek term for consumption) as the most widespread Robert Kochdisease of the times, which was almost always fatal.
+[3]

 German physician Robert Koch described the bacillus tuberculosis, Mycobacterium tuberculosis on 24 March 1882.
 He received the Nobel Prize in medicine in 1905 for this discovery.
 However Koch did not believe bovine (cattle) and human tuberculosis were similar, which held back the recognition of infected milk as a source of infection.
 Later this source was eliminated by pasteurisation.